Performance Based Entry

 Step 6: How Entry Into an Open or Junior All-Star Series Tournament Affects Your Status

-Starting in 2022, Performance Stars will no longer be deducted when a member gains entry to an Open or Junior All-Star Series tournament field.
-Previously, 4 earned Performance Stars (Open tournament) and 1 earned Performance Star (Junior All-Star Series tournament) were deducted when a member gained entry.
+Starting in 2022, Performance Stars are longer deducted when a member gains entry to an Open or Junior All-Star Series tournament field.

 A STEP-BY-STEP GUIDE